 Let’s be clear about something – lucid dreaming itself doesn’t cause sleep paralysis!

-However, some lucid dreaming methods may cause sleep paralysis.
+It is important to mention that SOME lucid dreaming methods may cause sleep paralysis.

 Let’s go through them, very quickly: